-Opportunity costs, and limited available resources may be a barrier.
-Systems may have difficulty capturing, storing, and accessing ACP documents when needed.
+Opportunity costs and limited available resources may be a barrier.
+Systems may have difficulty capturing, storing and accessing ACP documents when needed.

-Although it is difficult to have this detailed discussion with all adult patients, it is extremely helpful to patients, family and clinicians in the event that the patient cannot express their desires.
+Although it is difficult to have this detailed discussion with all adult patients, it is extremely helpful to patients, family and clinicians in the event that the patient cannot express his/her desires.

-Weissman, 2011; Gries, 2008; Balaban, 2000; Block, 2006; Sinclair, 2006; Lee, 2002; Vandekeft, 2001
+Weissman, 2011 (Report); Gries, 2008 (Case Report); Block, 2006 (Case Study); Sinclair, 2006 (Summary); Lee, 2002 (Summary); Vandekieft, 2001 (Summary); Balaban, 2000 (Summary)